luttechan/ANV-Core/README.md

 The presence of the audio conversion menu does not guarantee that every audio file, codec, container format, or damaged media file can be converted successfully.
 Actual conversion results may vary depending on input file condition, FFmpeg availability, operating system behavior, and codec support.

-To make FFmpeg behavior more predictable, AnkiVoice Extended intentionally restricts FFmpeg detection.
+To make FFmpeg behavior more predictable, AnkiVoice Core intentionally restricts FFmpeg detection.

-AnkiVoice Extended does not search the whole computer, parent folders, system PATH, previously saved external FFmpeg paths, or arbitrary recursive locations.
+AnkiVoice Core does not search the whole computer, parent folders, system PATH, previously saved external FFmpeg paths, or arbitrary recursive locations.
 FFmpeg detection is limited to the local `ffmpeg` directory associated with the audio converter module.

 Allowed detection locations include: